 This explains an approach for designing Hexawise tests that many new Hexawise users find useful.

 Begin with the "Goldilocks Rule" to identify how much detail is appropriate

 If you have a long end-to-end process, don't include much detail in your Values yet.
 If you have a small scope, include more specific detail.
 More information about the Goldilocks Rule is here.

 Imagine explaining your System Under Test to someone's mother.
-Start with 5 things that may change in each test
+Start with the 5 things that may change in each test

-Suggestion: do NOT start this process with detailed Requirements or Technical Specifications.
-Instead, start with your basic common sense description of some things that would change from test to test.
+Suggestion: do NOT start this process with detailed Requirements or technical specifications.
+Instead, start with your basic, common sense description of some things that would change from test to test.

 - If you were explaining the application to someone's mother, how would you explain what it does in 2 minutes?

 - What kinds of things would be important to vary from test to test?